By Shawna Lum, In-School Mentor Volunteer

 What I had anticipated would be another enjoyable but routine morning of Trouble had taken an interesting turn.
 Now there were levels, twists, variety and challenges to reach.
 There was a social connection with opportunities for laughter and running with ideas as they struck us.
 It was our own little non-sporty, yet outdoors activity.
 Perhaps it even had some of the hallmarks of a good videogame.

-If our story has inspired you, I encourage you to consider becoming a Big Buddy volunteer.
+If our story has inspired you, I encourage you to consider becoming an In-School Mentor volunteer.
 Learn more here.